mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/Integration.md

 [sq-discussions]: http://github.com/pointfreeco/swift-structured-queries/discussions

+@Comment {
+    TODO: Rewrite as a case study of SQLite and GRDB that simply links to the directories on the repo }

 ### Case Study: SQLite

 Let's provide a rough outline of how one could integrate StructuredQueries with any SQLite library out there,